 This was the headline in the Mail on Sunday this Sunday.
 The article quoted radio presenter Danny Baker who thinks that insurance is a waste of money and encourages people to live in a constant state of anxiety.

 Everyone has an opinion about insurance and the majority are not that positive.
 However it is when you do need to claim on a policy that you realise its worth.

 I don’t mean the small claims for a lost or stolen phone or pair of sunglasses, I mean the big claims such as claiming on your medical travel insurance when you had a heart attack in America and then needed to be repatriated back to the UK, this could cost upward of £25,000.
-When you make this type of insurance claim, all of a sudden that travel insurance with medical conditions policy you paid £100 for seems very good value indeed.
+When you make this type of insurance claim, all of a sudden that travel insurance policy you paid £100 for seems very good value indeed.

 The other insurance products looked at are below with why we don’t think these policies are a waste of money:

 Critical Illness cover: This is generally sold alongside a mortgage and although, according to Institute and Faculty of Actuaries the chances of a 35 year old man being struck down by critical illness before they are 65 is one in seven and for women it is one in eight, if it is you that is struck with the critical illness and you are the main bread winner how are you going to pay the mortgage or feed your family if you don’t have a policy in place?

 Income Protection Insurance: According to the Office of National Statistics the chances are, one in sixteen of us could be off work for six months or more through illness or disability.
 Premiums can be high for this type of policy, however with incapacity benefit being scrapped for new claimants and the replacement, Employment and Support Allowance only offering up to £100 per week depending on circumstance, if your employers don’t offer a good period of sickness on full pay then I would seriously consider taking out one of these policies, but do shop around.